ys0823/go_learn/README.md

 # go_learn
-It is a go learning record repository
+Hello, it is a go learning record repository!